 - 1. Parking of registered motor vehicles on the property in accordance with Section 8200 including the parking of one commercial vehicle per dwelling unit if the vehicle (also see Section 3234 for parking of additional commercial vehicles): - a. is self-propelled, - b. does not have more than a single-axle rear end, and - c. does not exceed 14,000 pounds gross vehicle weight rating. - 2.
 Keeping of domestic pets accessory to a residential use, including a kennel, but not a commercial kennel or a veterinary hospital. - 3.
 Agricultural uses accessory to a residence such as: - a.
 Gardening and the raising of crops or fruit. - b.
 Keeping of poultry, including roosters. - c.
 Keeping of horses, cows, sheep, goats and other such animals by the owner of the premises in accordance with "generally accepted agricultural practices" as determined by the Connecticut Department of Agriculture. - 4.
 Agricultural uses accessory to a farm such as: - a.
 Parking or storage of farm equipment provided that such parking or storage is located at least 30 feet from any property line or is under cover. - b.
 Facilities associated with a "community supported agriculture" program on that farm. - 5.
 A farm stand up to 144 square feet in area when accessory to a farm provided that (also see Section 3233): - a. such stand is limited to the sale of agricultural products produced on the premises, - b. the stand is located in an area with adequate access, sight lines and parking, - c. the stand does not have a permanent foundation, - d. no electricity, lighting, or plumbing is provided, and - e. the structure shall not exceed 15 feet in height. - 6.
 A tag sale provided such sale shall be engaged in only by immediate members of the family residing on the premises and shall be limited to two per year, each of not more than three days duration. - 7.
-Family day care home by a resident occupant. - 8.
+Day care accessory to a residence when licensed by the Office of Early Childhood: - a.
+Family child care home. - b.
+Group child care home. - 8.
 Home office in accordance with Section 6100. - 9.
 Solar panels when flush mounted to a roof surface (also see Section 3232). - 10.
 Storage of recreational vehicles, boats, and/or camping trailers provided that: - a.
 Any such recreational vehicle, boat, or camping trailer shall be stored in compliance with yard setback requirements except that no such recreational vehicle, boat, or camping trailer shall be stored in front of the principal structure unless visually screened from view from the street and from adjacent premises. - b.
 No such recreational vehicle, boat, or camping trailer shall be used for human habitation except that a visiting recreational vehicle or camping trailer may be inhabited on a lot occupied by a detached dwelling or on a vacant lot for a period not to exceed two weeks in any calendar year.